History of the United States (2016–present): Second Trump administration

 A bill called the One Big Beautiful Bill containing much of President Trump's political agenda was signed by him on July 4.
 Features of the One Big Beautiful Bill include but were not limited to: reducing spending for Medicaid and adding a work requirement, increases funding for immigration and border control, increases military spending and eliminates taxes on tips along with taxes on overtime.
 Starting in July the Trump Administration faced controversy regarding the release of files pertaining to Jeffrey Epstein.
-Later that month on July 18 another bill was signed by President Trump, the GENIUS ACT.
+Later that month on July 18 another bill was signed by President Trump, the GENIUS Act.
 The GENIUS ACT which is the first law to regulate cryptocurrency with the act regulating stablecoins.
 After a DOGE staffer was beaten during a carjacking attempt on his car in Washington, D.C.
 President Trump activated the National Guard in Washington and took control of the city's police force.
 Under the District of Columbia's home rule system the US president can take control of the municipal police force for 30 days if the US President deems it necessary.
+When US National Guard troops were in Washington DC, two soldiers were shot with one dying.

 During the fall a variety of events would happen.
-On September 10th Charlie Kirk was assassinated.
+On September 10, Charlie Kirk, a prominent right-wing activist and staunch Trump ally, was assassinated.
+During October the East Wing of the White House was demolished with plans in place to replace it with a ballroom.
 The Trump administration would also deploy the National Guard to several other cities including Memphis with President Trump citing crime in the city for the reason troops were being deployed and that the city has a higher crime rate than the national average.
 Trump also deployed the National Guard to Chicago in October.
 Another round of No Kings protests also happened in October.
+A government shutdown also happened which lasted for 43 days setting a new record.
+The Epstein Files Transparency Act was passed in November requiring full disclosure of all files.
+Some of the files were released prior to the act passing such as one drop by the US House in September 2025.
+Also that November DOGE officially disbanded.

+Several events happened in 2026 pertaining to the Trump administration.
+In February 2026 another round of Epstein files were released.
+2026 also saw a number of resignations in the Trump cabinet including Attorney General Pam Bondi, Labor Secretary Lori Chavez-DeRemer, DHS Secretary Kristi Noem and Director of National Intelligence Tulsi Gabbard who announced in May she would resign on June 30.
+To celebrate the United States Semiquincentennial two organizations were formed: America250 and Freedom250 with America250 being a non-partisan group which was formed in 2016 while Freedom250 was created by the Trump administration.